facelessuser/soupsieve/docs/src/markdown/selectors/combinators.md

 > [!tip] Additional Reading
 > https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator

-## General sibling combinator
+## General Sibling Combinator

-General sibling combinators combine two selectors with `~` in order to signify that the second element is matched if it has a sibling that precedes it that matches the first element.
+General sibling combinators combine two selectors with `#!css ~` in order to signify that the second element is matched if it has a sibling that precedes it that matches the first element.

 /// tab | Syntax
 ```css